SkidderMC/FDPClient/README.md

 ~~~

 ### Skidding
-Please use original code if you can, and no direct code steals, but we welcome skidding packet logger or anything like that to skid from a closed source client and make the cheating community more open!
+Please use original code if you can and dont directly steal code, but we welcome skidding with a packet logger or anything like that in order to skid from a closed source client and make the cheating community more open!

 ### Useless features
-Useless features means features only you think it's usable, or features can be have with config change.
+Useless features are features only you think are useful and or features can be added with a config change.
-Like the "TimerSpeed" option to InfiniteAura, this feature can be added with bind Timer to the key with InfiniteAura, or use macro system in FDP Client.
+Like the "TimerSpeed" option to InfiniteAura, this feature can be added by binding Timer to the key with InfiniteAura, or use the macro system in FDP Client.